Putin says Trump administration is listening to Russia's arguments on Ukraine war

 Putin said during a visit to China that “the (Trump) administration is listening to us,” as he complained that former President Joe Biden paid Moscow’s arguments no heed.

-“Now we see this mutual understanding, it’s noticeable,” Putin said at a bilateral meeting with Slovakian President Robert Fico after talks with Chinese leader Xi Jinping in Beijing.
+“Now we see this mutual understanding, it’s noticeable,” Putin said at a bilateral meeting with pro-Russian Slovak President Robert Fico after talks with Chinese leader Xi Jinping in Beijing.
 “We are very happy about this and hope this constructive dialogue will continue.”

 But Russia faces possible punitive actions by Trump, who has expressed frustration at Putin’s lack of engagement in U.S.-led peace efforts and threatened unspecified “severe consequences.”
 The American president has made ending the three-year war one of his diplomatic priorities and hosted Putin at a summit in Alaska last month.